kfahn22/Getting_and_cleaning_data_final_project/README.md

 For the purposes of this project, the raw data is the processed data contained in the UCI HAR Dataset (the data that I have not run any software on.)
 We were provided the following files:

 - activity_label.txt, which list the six activities.
-I used the informatin in this file to manually recode the labels from numberical labels to the more descriptive labels, as required by the project.
+I used the information in this file to manually recode the labels from numerical labels to more descriptive labels, as required by the project.
 - features_info.txt, which contains information about the processed data.
 - features.txt , which contains a list of the 561 columns of processed data.
 I used grepl to identify columns the mean and standard deviation data.
 I then used the logical vector to index the columns in the data set I wanted to keep.
 - subject_test.txt (dimension 2947 by 1 column), which contain the number of the volunteer.